Aliases for MAP3K8 Gene

 MAP3K8 (Mitogen-Activated Protein Kinase Kinase Kinase 8) is a Protein Coding gene.
-Diseases associated with MAP3K8 include lung cancer and ewing sarcoma.
-Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with MAP3K8 include Lung Cancer.
+Among its related pathways are MyD88 cascade initiated on plasma membrane and B cell receptor signaling pathway (KEGG).
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAP3K19.
+An important paralog of this gene is MAP3K5.

 UniProtKB/Swiss-Prot for MAP3K8 Gene